RoboCupAtHomeJP/Rule2020/rules/final_en.md

 - Demo video: 10 minutes
 - Q & A session: 5 minutes

 The schedule is strictly controlled.
 The video must be made in 10 minutes.
 If the 10 minutes over, the demonstration session is forces shut down and move to Q & A session.
-All team must prepare early because the schedule may be advanced.
+If the previous team ends less than 15 minutes, the schedule will not be advanced.